Passing Node.js Program Command Line Arguments

 });

-Launching the Server with a Specific Folder
+Launching the Server from a Specific Folder

 Command Line